CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Substitution-and-J.lagda.md

 `isEvenP x`, then we should certainly be able to conclude that `isEvenP y`.

+There is nothing we've seen that lets us do this, so we'll need a new primitive notion.

+## Substitution

-Generally speaking, given a type family `B : A → Type`, thought of as a predicate, and a path `p : x ≡ y` in the type `A`, then `subst B p :
-B x → B y` is the function that substitutes `x` for `y` in things of type `B x`.
+Given a type family `B : A → Type` thought of as a predicate, and a path `p : x ≡ y` in the type `A`, we want a function `subst B p : B x → B y` that "substitutes `x` for `y` in things of type `B x`".

 ```
 subst : (B : A → Type ℓ) → (p : x ≡ y) → B x → B y
 ```

-There is nothing we've seen that lets us do this, so we'll need a new primitive notion.
 To see exactly what primitive notion we are missing, consider that we haven't yet said what a path `I → Type` should be.

-Taking a cue from homotopy theory, we could expect that a path between spaces would be a continuous deformation of one space into another --- a so-called "homotopy equivalence".
+Taking a cue from homotopy theory, we expect that a path between spaces should be a continuous deformation of one space into another --- a so-called "homotopy equivalence".
 In particular, then, if we have a path `A : I → Type`, we should be able to "continuously move" an element `a : A i0` to some element of `A i1`.
 This is called "transporting" the element `a` from `A i0` to `A i1` along the path of types `A`.
 Agda axiomatizes this idea with a function called ``transport``.